-Mr. Lundbeck has performed with the Rockford Symphony Orchestra; the Illinois Symphony Orchestra; the Elgin Symphony Orchestra; the Kishwaukee Symphony Orchestra; and the Symphony of Oak Park and River Forest, where he serves as co-principal trombonist; and he has served as an extra with the Chicago Symphony Orchestra (CSO) since 2004.
+Tonight’s appearance marks his third appearance as a featured soloist with the Kishwaukee Symphony Orchestra (KSO).
+He has also performed with the Rockford Symphony Orchestra; the Illinois Symphony Orchestra; the Elgin Symphony Orchestra; and the Symphony of Oak Park and River Forest, where he serves as co-principal trombonist; and he has served as an extra with the Chicago Symphony Orchestra (CSO) since 2004.
 He has performed with the CSO at the Ravinia Festival and at Symphony Center and has been on tour with them to Florida.
 He has been a member of the DeKalb Municipal Band since 1976 and has served as the conductor of the band since 2011.

 In 2013 he was awarded the first Sycamore High School Music Hall of Fame Legacy Award along with the Kishwaukee Symphony Orchestra’s Concertmaster Ann Montzka Smelser.
 Often sought as a featured soloist and clinician, Lundbeck freelances throughout the Midwest, is the former lead trombonist of the “Shananigans” Big Band and the “Class Act” Big Band, and is the leader of his own jazz trio, “The Black Tie Jazz Trio” which performs regularly throughout Northern Illinois.
 He is a regular contributor of articles about trombone pedagogy on several professional trombonists’ websites and has been featured in articles in the International Trombone Journal, The Brass Herald, and the PGA Magazine.